Paint a rose with watercolors and a black resist medium to create gorgeous faux stained glass rose art, as shown in the how-to photographs below.

 Related: Starfish Watercolor Art

-Because I took pictures of my daughter painting, she wanted to take pictures of me painting rose art.
-Monkey see monkey do!
+Because I took pictures of my daughter painting a rose with watercolors, she wanted to take photos of me painting rose art.
+I mentioned that children love to imitate what they see the adults around them doing, right?
+So, no surprise there.

 Related: Four-Season Hand and Fingerprint Tree